-- (1) It shall be the duty of tThe water user on for any premises on which backflow prevention devices are installed shall to have competent inspections made at least once a year, or more often in those instances where successive inspections indicate repeated failure.
-All inspections and testing shall must be performed by a tester certified by the local health department a State Board approved licensing agency.
-The water user shall have all devices shall also be tested immediately after they are installed, relocated or repaired.
-The water user and shall not be placed put any device into service unless they are device is functioning as required properly. - (2) The District will notify the applicant, owner, or customers when routine testing is needed.
-The District will and also supply them applicant, owner, or customer with the necessary required forms that must be filled out each time a device is tested or repaired.
+(1) It shall be the duty of tThe water user on for any premises on which backflow prevention devices are installed shall to have competent inspections made at least once a year, or more often in those instances where successive inspections indicate repeated failure.
+All inspections and testing shall must be performed by a tester certified by the local health departmenta State Board approved licensing agency.
+The water user shall have all devices shall also be tested immediately after they are installed, relocated, or repaired.
+The water user and shall not be placed put any device into service unless they device are is functioning as required properly.

+- (2) The District will notify the applicant, owner, or customers when routine testing is needed.
+The District and also will supply them applicant, owner, or customer with the necessary required forms that must be filled out each time a device is tested or repaired.
 The notice will include the date when the test must be completed, generally 30 days after the date of the notice.
 The applicant, owner, or customer shall return the completed, original forms shall be returned to the District.
-Copies of the completed forms shall also be sent to the local health department.
+Copies of the completed forms shall also be sent to the local healthdepartment.
 The applicant, owner, or customer shall notify the District any time the device is repaired, replaced or relocated.
-Within 30 days of a device being found to be defective, the applicant, owner, or customers A device shall be repaired or replaced bythe device, and at the applicant, owner, or customers' own expense of the water user, whenever it is found to be defective.
-The waater user shall maintain all rRecords of all such device tests and repairs shall be maintained by the water user.
-The District may request records regarding any backflow prevention device on the premises.

-- (3) A water user may remove a protective device may be removed for repair or replacement, provided that (a) water use is discontinued until repair or replacement is completed and the device is returned to service prior to any water use, or (b) the service connection is equipped with other backflow protection approved by the District.
-The water user shall-A retest the device will be required following the repair or replacement of the device. - (4) A water user may device may be relocated a protective device provided that (a) following confirmation by the District confirms that the relocation will continue to provide the required protection and satisfy installation requirements prior to relocation, and (b) water use is discontinued until relocation is complete.
-The water user shall A retest the device will be required following the relocation of the device.
+Within 30 days of a device being found to be defective, the applicant, owner, or customers A device shall berepaired or replaced by the device, and at the applicant, owner, or customers' own expense of the water user, whenever within 30 days of it being it is found to be defective.
+The water user shall maintain all Rrecords of all such device tests and repairs-shall be maintained by the water user.
+The District may request records regarding any backflow prevention device on the premises. - (3) A water user may remove a protective device may be removed for repair or replacement, provided that (a) water use is discontinued until repair or replacement is completed and the device is returned to service prior to any water use, or (b) the service connection is equipped with other backflow protection approved by the District.
+The water user shall A-retest the device will be required following the repair or replacement of the device. - (4) A water user may device may be relocated a protective device provided that (a) following confirmation by the District confirms that the relocation will continue to provide the required protection and satisfy installation requirements prior to relocation, and (b) water use is discontinued until relocation is complete.

+A The water user shall retest the device will be required following the relocation of the device.